AlanJiang98/alanjiang98.github.io/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  - icon: cv
+  # - icon: cv
-    icon_pack: ai
+  #   icon_pack: ai
-    link: uploads/resume.pdf
+  #   link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I'm currently a researcher at SenseTime Research, focusing on 3D avatars and content creation.
+I'm currently a researcher at SenseTime Research, focusing on 3D avatars and content generation.
 My long-term goal is to create an immersive virtual world using AI, fulfilling needs unmet in real life.
 I encountered AR glasses in 2019 and see them as an effective platform.
 Since then, I've explored such areas: spatial alignment between virtual and real worlds, gesture interaction, and content generation centered around 3D avatars.

 I look forward to collaborating with others who share similar goals or technological routines to realize this vision.
 {style="text-align: justify;"}